-During the year under review, the Nomination Committee has resolved to recommend the appointment of Mr. ZHOU Xing as Chairman and Non-executive Director of the Company and Mr. Michael Charles VITERI as Independent Non-executive Director of the Company, respectively; and to recommend the renewal of appointment of Mr. TSE Yue Kit as Executive Director of the Company and Mr. TSANG Wah Kwong as Independent Non-executive Director of the Company is also reviewed the structure, size and composition of the Board in a meeting.
+During the year under review, the Nomination Committee has resolved to recommend the re-designation of Mr. TSE Yue Kit from Executive Director to Non-executive Director of the Company; to recommend the appointment of Mr. ZHU Qi as Independent Non-executive Director of the Company; to recommend the re-election of Mr. WANG Xiaoding, Ms. KAN Ka Yee, Elizabeth, Mr. KE Shifeng, Mr. TSANG Wah Kwong and Mr. Michael Charles VITERI as Directors of the Company at the AGM held on 27 May 2022; and to recommend the renewal of appointment of Mr. KE Shifeng as Non-executive Director of the Company and Mr. LIU Baojie as Independent Non-executive Director of the Company, respectively.
+It has also reviewed the structure, size and composition of the Board in a meeting.
 The attendance of individual members of the Nomination Committee is as follows:

 Attendance/ number of meetings

-Mr. ZHOU Xing (Chairman of the Nomination Committee)
+Mr. ZHOU Xing (Chairman of the Nomination Committee) 2/3

-(appointed on 26 April 2021) 2/2

 Mr. TSANG Wah Kwong 3/3

 Dr. LI Fang 3/3

-Mr. ZHANG Jian (Chairman of the Nomination Committee)

-(resigned on 26 April 2021) 0/1

-\ Non-executive Director
+Non-executive Director

-According to the Articles of Association of the Company, any Directors appointed by the Board shall hold office only until the next following AGM or until the next following general meeting of the Company in the case of filling a casual vacancy, and shall then be eligible for re-election.
+According to the Articles of Association of the Company and since 30 September 2022, any Directors appointed by the Board shall hold office only until the first AGM after their appointment, and shall then be eligible for re-election.